The British Library

-The exhibition uses data from digitised British Library newspapers to explore themes from 19th-century news and reimagine aspects of British 19th-century history.
-I developed two pieces: Crime & Tattoo, which delves into the fascinating world of convict tattoos, and Time, Fire, House, which examines the language used to describe the Crimean War.
+Commissioned by The British Library in 2019, Visualising Victorian News came together as an exhibition using data from digitised British Library newspapers to explore themes from 19th-century news and reimagine aspects of British 19th-century history.
+The show included artworks Crime & Tattoo and Time, Fire, House, which looked into the world of convict tattoos, and the language used to describe the Crimean War respectively.

 Crime and Tattoo